Table of Contents[Hide][Show]

 Open 9 a.m. to 6 p.m.

-With a combination of rose gardens, herb and Japanese gardens, this garden is beloved by Austinites.
-There’s 26 acres to explore including a pond with koi.
+With a combination of rose, herb and Japanese gardens, this botanical garden is beloved by Austinites.
+There are 26 acres to explore, including a pond with koi that mesmerizes little ones (big ones too!).

 The woodland fairy garden is especially beloved by kids and makes a picturesque backdrop for photos.
 The Hartman Prehistoric Garden recreates a dinosaur habitat.